-- B. Debit Card and Automatic Deposits To and Payments From Your Securities Account - 1.
-Debit Card General. - a.
-Conveniences. - ATM Withdrawals.
-You can use your Card to withdraw cash from your Account at ATMs displaying the Visa[®], PLUS[®], Star[®], Cirrus[®], Pulse[®], Accel[®], and MoneyPass[®] logos. - Cash Advances.
+- 1. ATM Withdrawals.
+You can use your Card to withdraw cash from your Account at ATMs displaying the Visa®, PLUS®, Star®, Cirrus®, Pulse®, Accel®, and MoneyPass® logos. - 2.
+Cash Advances.
 You can use your Card to receive Cash Advances from your Account through financial institutions that honor Cards bearing the Visa logo. - Purchases/Authorizations.
 You can use your Card to purchase goods and services (Purchases) from merchants honoring Visa.
-You may also use your Card to authorize others to place a hold on your Available Balance to assure future payment (Authorizations). - Pay Bills.
+You may also use your Card to authorize others to place a hold on your Available Balance to assure future payment (Authorizations). - 4.
+Pay Bills.
 If the merchant is agreeable, you can pay bills directly by telephone from your Account in the amounts and on the days you request. - 5.
 Visa Account Updater (VAU).
 VAU is a free account service in which each Card is automatically enrolled.
 The service automatically updates your payment information when a Card is reissued to merchants who participate in VAU in an effort to facilitate uninterrupted processing of your recurring charges.
 This service provides updates to a Visa database only.
 The database is accessed by those participating merchants seeking your account information after you have requested they process a recurring payment or payments.
 Not all merchants participate in automatic updates.
 Updates are not guaranteed before the next billing cycle.
-If at any time you wish to opt out of the VAU service or if you have any questions, please call the toll-free number on the back of your card.. - b.
+If at any time you wish to opt out of the VAU service or if you have any questions, please call the toll-free number on the back of your card. - b.
 Out-Of-Network Surcharges and Rebates.
 An out-ofnetwork surcharge may be imposed for ATM usage (including Transactions and balance inquiries).